Child Support and Private School Tuition

 - Whether the views and desires of the custodial parent are consistent with past practices regarding the child’s private school education.

 As seen from the above factors, the issue of whether a non-custodial parent has to contribute to the cost of private school is very fact sensitive.
 I often tell my clients that it has to be financially feasible to send or continue to send your child to private school; otherwise the Court will not force the objecting parent to contribute to the same.
-If you are facing the issue of contribution to private school tuition, call me today at 201-845-7400 for a free initial consultation.
+If you are facing the issue of contribution to private school tuition, call me today at 201-845-7400 for a initial consultation.